rkcosner/rkcosner.github.io/_posts/Library/2022-06-14-research-library.md

 tags : [Library]
 ---

-Here is a list of some of the quotes and published works that inspire my research.
+Here is a list of some of the quotes and published works that inspire our research.

 ## Quotes
 * "What would Tadashi Hamada do?"